MichelD21/Simple-NoC-based-System/README.md

 			HEADER is the address of the VGA node in the NoC, #11 in this case.
 			STARTING COLUMN and STARTING LINE represent the point where the image should begin to be drawn, with both #0 being the leftmost top pixel and both #255 being the rightmost bottom pixel.
 			HEIGHT and WIDTH represent the size of the image in pixels.
 Maximum size is 256x256 for an image that starts at coordenates #0 (see the item above).
 			PIXEL PAYLOAD carry the color data in each 8-bit flit.
-The VGA registers the image size (HEIGHT x WIDTH) and expects the PAYLOAD to be of equal size
+The VGA registers the image size (HEIGHT x WIDTH) and expects the PAYLOAD to be of equal size.

 		The VGA instance's memory has a preset data of a 256x256 pixels picture of Pamela Anderson in Baywatch attire.

+	UART:
+		The UART is configured to use a 115200 baud rate, no parity bit, an 8 bit size data frame and one stop bit.
+These configurations can be changed ...

 # Simulation step-by-step: